anbened/HowToDocumentPowerBIDesktopTabularModel/README.md

 There are some good tools out there but, the idea here is to create something using the SSAS Dynamic Management Views (DMV's), a very useful way to query metadata of a database.

-Power BI Desktop uses a kind of "personal" Analysis Services (it runs a local instance of SSAS Tabular model in the background), running on a random local port
+As you know, Power BI Desktop uses a kind of "personal" Analysis Services (it runs a local instance of SSAS Tabular model in the background), running on a random local port

-Having the port number is crucial if you want to connect to a Power BI Desktop and you can do that with different methods

-Those that I prefer are:
+Each time you open the program, the port may be different and having the number is crucial if you want to connect to a Power BI Desktop You can do that with different methods but those I prefer are:
 - DAX Studio
 - CMD shell